ggoldens/pm-slack-app/README.md

 <p><img style="display: block; margin-left: auto; margin-right: auto;" title="" src="/img/account_bounce_settings.png" border="0" alt="" /></p>

+**Notes:**
+* You can currently only specify one bounce webhook URL in your account.
+We know that means that you may not be able to add this URL since you may already have your own webhook URL in use.
+We'll be working on a solution for this limitation.
+* To stop receiving bounce notifications, simply remove the URL from your Postmark account.

 ### Step 3

 Enjoy, and let us know if you run into issues and if there are other things you'd like the Postmark Bot to do.